FusionAuth/fusionauth-site/site/_posts/2020-09-23-contaim-fusionauth.md

 -------

-We love sharing customer stories.
-You can check out [Contaim's website](https://contaim.io/) if you'd like to learn more about his company.
+We love sharing community stories.
+You can check out [Contaim's website](https://contaim.io/) if you'd like to learn more about Scott and Contaim.